mobizt/FirebaseClient/README.md

 Note that, the async client object used in authentication task shoul be defined globally as it is async task.

+### Dangling Pointers Prevention

+The async result, async client and Firebase main app are the managed classes that have dangling pointer prevention feature.

+The reference to these deleted or destructed objects will be blocked in all Firebase main app (FirebaseApp) and services apps (Realtime database, Firestore database, Cloud Messaging, Cloud Functions, Storage and Google Cloud Storage) to prevent device freeze or crashed due to dangling pointer.

+The exception is the deleted or destructed SSL client that assigned to async client still cause the dangling pointer issue.

+Then the SSL client should be defined in the same usage scope as async client to avoid the problem.

 ### Basic Example